-Fig. 6 shows a set of scatter plots relating XCS's error rates to the complexity measures.
-The x axis of each plot represents a complexity metric and the y axis represents XCS's error percentage.
+Figure 6 shows a set of scatter plots relating XCS's error rates with respect to the complexity measures.
+The x-axis of each plot represents a complexity metric and the y-axis represents XCS's error rate.
 Each point in the plot refers to one of the 392 classification problems in our testbed.

-First, we examine the effects of the boundary length on the error rate, plotted in Fig. 6(a).
+First, we examine the effects of the boundary length on the error rate, plotted in figure 6(a).
 Observe that there is almost a linear correlation between XCS's error rate and the percentage of points in the boundary.
 This means that the percentage of boundary points is a good measure of problem complexity for XCS.
-An examination of the error rates of other classifiers, such as the decision tree or the NN (not shown here), also reveals the dependence between the classifier's error and this metric.
+An examination of the error rates of other classifiers, such as the decision tree or the nearest neighbor (not shown here), also revealed the dependence between the classifier's error and this metric.
 Thus, the fraction of points in the boundary appears to impose a limit on the minimum achievable error rate.
-Nevertheless, there are some exceptions to this rule, where XCS performs reasonable well compared with other problems with the same boundary values.
-In particular, there are four cases with a percentage of points in boundary between 20% and 30%, where XCS's error rate is below the general trend.
-These cases are: car(acc-good), kr-vs-kp (no win-won), nursery (priority-spec_prior), and tictac-toe (neg.-pos.).
-Examining them, we observed that they have very low nonlinearities with both NN and linear classifiers.
+Nevertheless, there are some exceptions to this rule, where XCS performs reasonable well compared to other problems with the same boundary values.
+In particular, there are four cases with a percentage of points in boundary between 20% and 30% where XCS's error rate is below the general trend.
+These cases are: car (acc - good), kr-vs-kp (no win - won), nursery (priority - spec_prior) and tic-tac-toe (neg. - pos.).
+Examining them, we observed that they have very low non-linearities with both nearest neighbor and linear classifiers.
 This points out that the interaction of several measures can define better the complexity of a problem.